smkerr/COVID-fake-news-detection/README.md

 * Additionally, we use methods consistent with those employed by Patwa et al. to **create our own dataset containing recent cases of fake and real news**.

 ## Evaluation
-We'll use an F-1 score to evaluate our models' performance:
+We use an F-1 score to evaluate our models' performance:
 <img src="https://render.githubusercontent.com/render/math?math=\text{F-1}=\frac{2*Precision*Recall}{Precision+Recall}=\frac{2*TP}{2*TP+FP+FN}">

 ## Dependencies